Native American languages

 Wailaki women wore longer skirts made of deerskin and grasses, decorated with shells and beads.
 Shirts were not necessary in

 the Wailaki culture, but both men and women wore long tunic-like shirts in cool or rainy weather.
-The Wailakis wore

-on their feet.
-Here are some photos and links
+and here are some photos and links

 about Native American costumes in general.

 The Wailakis didn't wear long headdresses like the

 Sioux.
 Wailaki women wore woven

 The Wailakis painted their faces for dances and other special occasions.
 They also wore